 Our work is far from finished, and I hope there are hundreds of failures we learn from over the next 20 years.
 One of the things that makes me happiest is that I get to wake up every morning and work on the hard problem of making the web a better and more open place, and I do it alongside close to 400 talented people at Automattic and thousands in the broader community.

-I have a confession.
 When I created Accessible Zen, I wanted it to be downloaded and used by thousands.
 I thought since it would be one of the first accessibility-ready WordPress themes in the directory, it had a chance to become something special.

 That turned out to be a selfish viewpoint though.
 Why?
 When you release open source code, you quickly learn that you alone have little control over what comes after the initial release.
 You never know how people will use your creation, and what will come of it as a result.
 I see it as a form of collaboration.
 It’s not about you and your ideas, but the community and its ideas.